Pirate FlagPirates and PrivateersPirate Flag

 The Sinking of the Vasa: A Shipwreck of Titanic Proportions

-By Russell Freedman
+by Russell Freedman

-Illustrated by William Low
+illustrated by William Low

-Godwin Books / Henry Holt, 2018, ISBN 978-1-62779-866-2, US $18.99 / CAN $24.99
+Godwin Books, 2018, ISBN 978-1-62779-866-2, US $18.99 / CAN $24.99

-King Gustav II wanted to dazzle and terrify the world, to show all the other countries how wealthy and skillful Sweden was.
+King Gustav II wanted to dazzle and terrify the world, to show all other countries how wealthy and skillful Sweden was.
 How better to show this than to build the most powerful warship ever known?
-For two years, shipwrights and other craftsmen worked to make his dream a reality, and when she was launched on Sunday, 10 August 1628, Vasa was indeed the crown jewel of the Swedish navy.
+For two years, shipwrights and other craftsmen worked to make his dream a reality, and when she was launched on Sunday, 10 August 1628, Vasa was indeed the crown jewel of the Swedish Navy.
 Her masts rose high into the air, as high as a building fourteen stories tall.
 If she was placed at the end of one city street, she would reach nearly to the end of the block.
-She carried ten huge sails and rows of 64 bronze cannons lined each side of three different decks.
+She carried ten huge sails and rows of sixty-four bronze cannons lined each side of three different decks.
 She was not only a magnificent war machine, she was also a work of art.
 Painted and gilded sculptures and carvings – too many to count – decorated her hull.

 The sailors and their families gathered on the decks for Vasa’s maiden voyage.
 People waved goodbye from the shore and some boarded smaller boats to follow the mighty warship.
-But then disaster struck.
+Then disaster struck.
 The sails caught the wind, Vasa heeled over on one side, and water poured through her open gunports.
 Many men, women, and children died as the ship sank below the waves.
 Those who survived and those ashore, including the king, began to ask questions.
 How could this happen?
 Why did she sink?
 Who was to blame?

 The Sinking of the Vasa is not your typical picture book.
 It’s geared toward older children and includes far more text than normally appears in such volumes.
 Young readers interested in stories of the sea and sailing ships will be fascinated, and teachers will find this a useful enhancement to history lessons and for eliciting discussion in the classroom.

-Book Review Copyright ©2018 Cindy Vallar
+Review Copyright ©2018 Cindy Vallar

 Home